Florida Traffic Laws

 pay your traffic ticket before considering the following.
 By paying your traffic ticket you are admitting guilt.

 Points will be assessed against your driver's license.
 That could result in a sharp increase in your auto insurance

-Because these secondary costs are so high you should take some time to review your options.
-This
+costs are so high you should take some time to review your options carefully.

 - Click on Florida Statutes to read the specific Florida Statute that you were cited for violating on your traffic

 ticket infraction.
 If the officer wrote the wrong statute number on your ticket an experienced Florida traffic ticket attorney

 may be able to get your ticket dismissed in Court.

 on Florida Point System to find out how many points you would get on your driver's license if you pay your traffic ticket,